 Dear Cecil: My husband swears that when he took anthropology they talked about a race of blue people.
 How did I miss this?
 Don’t you dare say it was the Smurfs.
 Lonijo, via AOL

 OK, it wasn’t the Smurfs.
 I was thinking maybe I could work up something involving the chronically depressed, fans of B.B.
 King, or Minnesotans in January, but those all pretty much suck too.
-So I may as well tell you the truth, namely that your husband is probably talking about the blue Fugates of Kentucky, the best warning against the dangers of inbreeding prior to the arrival of Prince Charles.
+So I may as well tell you the truth, namely that your husband is probably talking about the blue Fugates of Kentucky, the best warning against the dangers of inbreeding till the arrival of Prince Charles.

 The blue Fugates weren’t a race but rather an excessively tight-knit family living in the Appalachian Mountains.
 The patriarch of the clan was Martin Fugate, who settled along the banks of Troublesome Creek near Hazard, Kentucky, sometime after 1800.
 His wife, Mary, is thought to have been a carrier for a rare disease known as hereditary methemoglobinemia, which we’ll call met-H.

 Due to an enzyme deficiency, the blood of met-H victims has reduced oxygen-carrying capacity.
 Instead of being the usual bright red, arterial blood is chocolate brown and gives the skin of Caucasians a bluish cast.
 Hereditary met-H is caused by a recessive gene.
 If only one of your parents has this gene, you’ll be normal, but if they both have it, there’s a good chance you’ll be blue.